The sound on this page

 Overview

-Whales, like all other animals, fit into scientific categories and sub-categories, which utilize Latin names.
-The whales, including porpoise and dolphin, belong to the Phylum Mammal, and Order Cetacea.
-They then fit into a Suborder (of which there are two: Mysticeti--baleen whales--and Odontoceti--toothed whales), and within each Suborder, they are categorized into Family, and then into Genus and species.
+Whales, like all other animals, fit into scientific categories and sub-categories, which use Latin names.
+The whales, including porpoise and dolphin, belong to the Phylum Chordata, Class Mamalia, and Order Cetacea.
+They then fit into a Suborder (of which there are two: Mysticeti—baleen whales—and Odontoceti—toothed whales), and within each Suborder, they are categorized into Family (Subfamilies akso exist, but are not shown here), and then into Genus and species.
 Several of these species can be seen in the Quoddy Loop area, and due to migration habits, the best time to see them here is from June through September.

 Note: There are other whale Families (Monodontidae, Physeteridae, and Ziphiidae), and many other Species (blue whale, sei whale, pilot whale, white-beaked dolphin, saddleback dolphin*, common dolphin, striped dolphin, bottlenose dolphin, gray grampus, beluga, sperm whale, pygmy sperm whale*, northern bottlenose whale, dense-beaked whale*, True's beaked whale*, and North Sea beaked whale*) which typically are not seen in the Quoddy Loop region.